 The optic nerve can be damaged easily like other parts of the human body.
 This can be because of trauma, eye disease, shock, injury, radiation, and toxins.
 Optic nerve damage is also possible because of diseases of the central nervous system.

-Khan Eyelid and Facial Aesthetics, led by oculoplastic & reconstructive surgeon Dr. Tanya Khan, provides safe and proven eye care procedures to patients in Austin, Dallas, Texas, and surrounding communities.
+Khan Eyelid and Facial Aesthetics, led by oculoplastic & reconstructive surgeon Dr. Tanya Khan, provides safe and proven eye care procedures to patients in Plano, Dallas, Texas, and surrounding communities.

 Common Causes for Optic Nerve Damage